Shadow price

 A shadow price is the monetary value assigned to an abstract or intangible commodity which is not traded in the marketplace.
 This often takes the form of an externality.
 Shadow prices are also known as the recalculation of known market prices in order to account for the presence of distortionary market instruments (e.g. quotas, tariffs, taxes or subsidies).
-Shadow Prices are the real economic prices given to goods and services after they have been appropriately adjusted by removing distortionary market instruments and incorporating the societal impact of the respective good or service.
+Shadow prices are the real economic prices given to goods and services after they have been appropriately adjusted by removing distortionary market instruments and incorporating the societal impact of the respective good or service.
 A shadow price is often calculated based on a group of assumptions and estimates because it lacks reliable data, so it is subjective and somewhat inaccurate.

 The need for shadow prices arises as a result of “externalities” and the presence of distortionary market instruments.
 An externality is defined as a cost or benefit incurred by a third party as a result of production or consumption of a good or services.
 Where the external effect is not being accounted for in the final cost-benefit analysis of its production.
 These inaccuracies and skewed results produce an imperfect market mechanism which inefficiently allocates resources.

+Market distortion happens when the market is not behaving as it would in a perfect competition due to interventions by governments, companies, and other economic agents.
+Specifically, the presence of a monopoly or monopsony, in which firms do not behave in a perfect competition, government intervention through taxes and subsidies, public goods, information asymmetry, and restrictions on labour markets are distortionary effects on the market.